DavidAriza/leanware_technical_test/README.md

    >
    > Temporary access tokens are for demonstration and testing purposes only and remain valid for 24 hours.
 In a production environment, you need to deploy your own server for generating access tokens.
 See [Generate a Token](https://docs.agora.io/en/Interactive%20Broadcast/token_server) for details.

-4. Make the project and run the app in the simulator or connected physical device.
+3. Make the project and run the app in the simulator or connected physical device.

+### Steps to deploy web project

+1. Run `flutter build web`

+2. Run `firebase deploy`